-Event Marketer has embarked on a partnership with the industry’s leading authority on event measurement and analytics, the Experiential Marketing Measurement Coalition.
-The year-long collaboration will provide experiential marketers with important tools and resources designed to help them track and measure the success of their events.
+Event Marketer has partnered with the industry’s leading authority on event measurement and analytics, the Experiential Marketing Measurement Coalition.
+The collaboration provides experiential marketers with important tools and resources designed to help them track and measure the success of their events.
 Learn more here.

 By Dax Callner, Founder and Board President, Experiential Marketing Measurement Coalition